-In 2024, Enagás has allocated 7.0% of its CapEx (over 5.8 million euros) and 2.5% of its OpEx (nearly 1.7 million euros) to activities that support the climate change mitigation target and are taxonomy-aligned.
+In 2024, Enagás has allocated 7.0% of its CapEx (over 5.8 million euros) and 2.5% of its OpEx (nearly 1.7 million euros) to activities that support the climate change mitigation target and are taxonomyaligned.
 For more information, see the 'Disclosure of information under Article 8 of Regulation (EU) 2020/852 (Taxonomy Regulation)' section.

-However, it is estimated that in 2024, Enagás has allocated a gross CapEx of 87 million euros to activities related to natural gas23.
+However, Enagás is estimated to have allocated a gross CapEx of 87 million euros to natural gas-related23 activities in 2024.

 The 2025-2030 Strategic Update envisage that 83% of planned investments by 2030 (3.365 billion euros) will be eligible, as they belong to activities defined by the EU Taxonomy Regulation as contributing to the environmental objective of climate change mitigation.
-These eligible investments include, in addition to those associated with hydrogen infrastructure, biomethane connections and the necessary infrastructure for the development of CO_2 logistics, among others.
+These eligible investments include, in addition to those associated with hydrogen infrastructure, biomethane connections and the necessary infrastructure for the development of ${\rm CO_2}$ logistics, among others.